 In addition to the five radial gates, the auxiliary spillway was constructed in 2005 as part of an upgrade to improve flood adequacy of this storage.
 The auxiliary spillway consists of a three bay fuse plug spillway at the right abutment.
-In association with other works constructed at the dam, this gives the dam crest flood an AEP of approximately 1 in 100,000.
-Another one bay fuse plug spillway may be constructed at Saddle Dam Two in the future.
+In association with other works constructed at the dam, this gives the dam crest flood an annual exceedance probability (AEP) of approximately 1 in 100,000.
+Another one bay fuse plug spillway may be constructed at Saddle Dam two in the future.